xr09/cron-last-sunday/README.md

 Cron Last Sunday is the solution for those picky admins that always wanted to run a task the third Thursday of the Month, or maybe the first Monday, whatever.

-Read a short intro at Manuel "xr09" Gutierrez's blog: http://xr09.github.io/cron-scheduling-for-the-fancy.html
+Read a short [intro](http://xr09.github.io/cron-scheduling-for-the-fancy.html) at my blog.

 Install